eagroom/IntroToRPresentation/index.md

 ---

-#lapply, sapply, tapply
+## lapply, sapply, tapply

 looping is great, but R is an interactive lanuage, for loops in the console would be hard, what's a statiscan to do?

 To the rescue... the applies!

-. lapply(): Loop over a list and evaluate a function on each element . sapply(): Same as lapply but try to simplify the result . apply(): Apply a function over the margins of an array . tapply(): Apply a function over subsets of a vector . mapply(): Multivariate version of lapply
+. lapply(): Loop over a list and evaluate a function on each element

-<b> Demo </b>
+. sapply(): Same as lapply but try to simplify the result
+. apply(): Apply a function over the margins of an array
+. tapply(): Apply a function over subsets of a vector
+. mapply(): Multivariate version of lapply

+*** =pnotes
+sapply returns a vector, lapply returns a list
+demo

 ---

-## scopping and free varibles in R
+## Scopping and free varibles in R

 Consider the function: